-As part of the Complete-the-Canon Project, the Festival is producing all ten of Shakespeare's history plays in chronological order, beginning in 2013 with King John and Richard II, then continuing through Henry IV Part One, Henry V Part Two, Henry V, Henry VI Part One, Henry VI Part Two, Henry VI Part Three, Richard III, and Henry VIII.
+As part of the Complete-the-Canon Project, the Festival is producing all ten of Shakespeare's history plays in chronological order, beginning in 2013 with King John and Richard II, then continuing this year with Henry IV Part One, Henry V Part Two, Henry V, Henry VI Part One, Henry VI Part Two, Henry VI Part Three, Richard III, and Henry VIII.

 One of the goals of the History Cycle is to give a cohesiveness to this series of plays that will be engaging and dramatic.